 The Georgian collection encompasses around 5,000 printed volumes of original-script literature, among them three first imprints from the first half of the 17th century.

 As conditioned by the book production in the Georgian language, the acquisition of monographs and periodicals is geographically limited to Georgia with some rare exceptions.

 Main focuses of content

 The main focus of the content of original-language acquisitions is on humanities – philosophy, religion (Islam, Christian Orient), history, archaeology, linguistics and literature, ethnic studies, architecture and art and classic text editions.

 A broad spectrum of secondary literature on Georgia, its history, culture, that is on Kartvelology in the broadest sense and on Caucasology, is collected in western European languages.

 Early printed books

-The Oriental and Asia Department manages the Georgian manuscripts technically (acquisition, subject information, guided tours, exhibitions), while the Department of Manuscripts and Rare Books administrates them and is in charge of their use.
+The Oriental and Asian Department manages the Georgian manuscripts technically (acquisition, subject information, guided tours, exhibitions), while the Department of Manuscripts and Rare Books administrates them and is in charge of their use.
 The early Georgian printed works can be consulted in the Reading Room for Manuscripts and Rare Books.